opengeometry/NOTES/beagleboneblack/README.md

   - most USB Gadget drivers are builtin, and
   - original scripts were written in Python2 which is no longer available.

-My work here solves these problems for the newer kernels (6.17.7 is the latest confirmed).
+My work here solves these problems for newer kernels (6.17.7 is the latest confirmed) and newer BBB images.

 ### Compiling kernel